KorbinianKuhn/datetime/README.md

 - language internationalization
 - date input or output parsing support for various non-standard formats

-This library just provides human readable functions for simple, mostly mathematical date operations.
-All operations are expecting a valid date object and do not check their input arguments to provide maximum performance.
-If you want immutability, use the ```clone``` function.

 All functions are tested against momentjs operations.